abdullah-aa/ManicureBomber/README.md

 - Plan bombing runs carefully - you only get 9 bombs per run
 - Target strategic buildings marked with special indicators
+- Use the ground crosshair (toggle with **4** key) for precision bombing

 ### Missile Defense

-- Launch flares when Iskander missiles are detected
+- Launch flares when Iskander missiles are detected (countermeasure button lights up)
 - Use evasive maneuvers to avoid defense missiles
 - Remember that regular defense missiles explode at high altitude

+### Camera Control

+- **Desktop**: Use mouse drag for intuitive camera control with enhanced vertical sensitivity
+- **Mobile**: Use two-finger swipes for camera, single-finger for bomber control
+- **Quick Reset**: Click the eye icon (👁) under the health bar to instantly reset camera view
+- **Zoom Control**: Use scroll wheel (desktop) or pinch gestures (mobile) for optimal viewing angles

 ### Advanced Tactics

-- Time your countermeasures strategically
+- Time your countermeasures strategically - flares last 5 seconds with 8-second cooldown
 - Monitor your health and manage damage carefully
+- Customize controls via the settings button (⚙) for personalized gameplay experience
+- Use different camera angles to assess threats and plan tactical approaches

 ## 🔧 Development Notes